mogiioin/hls-m3u8/README.md

 Versions 1-7 are described in [IETF RFC8216][rfc8216], but the protocol has continued to evolve with new features and versions in a series of [Internet Drafts rfc8216bis][rfc8216bis].
-The current version (Dec.
-27 2024) is [rfc8216bis-16][rfc8216bis].
+The current version (Jan 3 2025) is [rfc8216bis-16][rfc8216bis].

 One of the major libraries in Go for parsing and generating HLS playlists, aka m3u8 files, has been the Github project [grafov/m3u8][grafov].
-However, the majority of that code was written up to version 5, and the library has hardly been updated in a long time.
-It was finally archived in Dec.
+However, the majority of that code was written up to version 5, It was finally archived in Dec.
 2024.

-The goal of this library, hls-m3u8,  is to provide an up-to-date replacement and improvement of  the [m3u8][grafov] library.
+The goal of this library, `hls-m3u8`,  is to provide an up-to-date replacement and improvement of  the [m3u8][grafov] library.
 The aim is to follow the HLS specification as it evolves and add all new elements and do other updates in order that all m3u8 documents (from version 3 and forward) can be parsed and generated.

+## Structure and design of the code

+There are two types of m3u8 playlists: `Master` or `Multivariant` playlists, and `Media` playlists.
+These are represented as two different structs, but they have a common interface `Playlist`.

+There is a function `Decode`, that decodes and autodetects the type of playlist, by decoding both in parallel, and stopping one, once the type is known.

+For generating playlists, one starts by calling either `NewMasterPlaylist` or `NewMediaPlaylist`.
+One can then `Set` or `Append` extra data.

+For live media playlists with a fixed sliding window, one can set a `winsize` and it will be used to always output the latest segments.

+For VOD or EVENT media playlists, the `winsize` should be 0.

+For writing, there are `Encode` methods that return a `*bytes.Buffer`.
+This buffer serves as a cache.

 ## Installation / Usage